FlamestarRS/blogaggregator/README.md

 Commands are run from the command line while in the project directory.
 All commands must be prefixed with:
-    - go run .
+    - blogaggregator

 Examples:
-    - go run . register Flamestar
+    - blogaggregator register Flamestar
-    - go run . addfeed "feednamehere" "rsslink.here"
+    - blogaggregator addfeed "feednamehere" "rsslink.here"
-    - go run . feeds
+    - blogaggregator feeds

 Commands:
     register: